zeta-chain/app-contracts/packages/zeta-app-contracts/README.md

 # ZetaChain App contracts

-This package include the contract used by different ZetaChain Apps like ZetaHub
+This package include the contracts used by different ZetaChain Apps like ZetaHub

 ## Environment variables